top of page

 What Can You Do?

-• Share what you know with friends, family, and businesses
+• Share what you know with friends, family and businesses

-• Join us on an outreach!
+• Join us on an outreach

-• Financially support an anti-trafficking organization
+• Financially support Stop the Movement or another anti-trafficking organization

 • If you see something, say something.
-Call the Human Trafficking Hotline 888-373-7888
+Call the Human Trafficking Hotline 888-373-7888 or text "BE FREE"

-Documentaries/Films We Recommend for More Information
+Documentaries / Films We Recommend for More Information

 • Trafficked